Data Loading

 SSR request Server, every request

-ISG initial Build machine, then server on revalidation
+ISG initial Build machine, then adapter runtime where supported

 SPA Server, during client navigation fetch